Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 ## Available Scripts

-Your module will be bootstrapped with some handy scripts to help you download the model(s) for your module, build and push Docker images, and run your module locally and on Lilypad Network.
+Your module will be bootstrapped with some handy scripts to help you download the model(s) for your module, build and push Docker images, and run your module locally or on Lilypad Network.
+Some additional configuration may be required.

 In the project directory, you can run: